edgedelta/docs/docs/configuration/inputs.md

 ## Kubernetes Events

-This input type collects Kubernetes events (namespace independent) and sends these events to the Edge Delta backend, which can be configured to display in the Edge Delta Admin portal, specifically in the **Insights** page.
+This input type collects Kubernetes events (namespace independent) and sends these events to the Edge Delta backend, which can be configured to display in the Edge Delta App, specifically in the **Insights** page.

 > **Note**
 >